-Class C Shares
+Class M Shares

-Class C shares are sold at the prevailing NAV per Class C share and are not subject to any upfront sales charge; however, the following are additional features that should be taken into account when purchasing Class C shares:
+Class M shares are sold at the prevailing NAV per Class M share and are not subject to any upfront sales charge; however, the following are additional features that should be taken into account when purchasing Class M shares:

-• a minimum initial investment of \$2,500 for regular accounts and \$1,000 for retirement plan accounts, and a minimum subsequent investment of at least \$100 for regular accounts and \$50 for retirement plan accounts (the Fund reserves the right to waive investment minimums);

-- a monthly shareholder servicing fee at an annual rate of up to 0.25% of the average daily net assets of the Fund attributable to Class C shares; - a Distribution Fee which will accrue at an annual rate equal to 0.75% of the average daily net assets of the Fund attributable to Class C shares; and - a contingent deferred sales charge equal to 1.00% of the original purchase price of Class C shares repurchased by the Fund for repurchases of Class C shares held less than 365 days following such shareholder's initial purchase.
+- a minimum initial investment of \$25,000 for regular accounts, and a minimum subsequent investment of at least \$10,000 (the Fund reserves the right to waive investment minimums); and - a Distribution Fee which will accrue at an annual rate equal to 0.75% of the average daily net assets of the Fund attributable to Class M shares.

-The Distributor pays 1% of the amount invested to broker-dealers who sell Class C shares.
-The Adviser or an affiliate reimburses the Distributor for monies advanced to broker-dealers.
-Because Class C shares of the Fund are sold at the prevailing NAV per Class C share without an upfront sales load, the entire amount of your purchase is invested immediately.
+The Distributor pays 0.75% of the amount invested to dealers who sell Class M shares.
+Because the Class M shares of the Fund are sold at the prevailing NAV per Class M share without an upfront sales load, the entire amount of your purchase is invested immediately.
+As noted above, while neither the Fund nor the Distributor imposes an initial sales charge, if you buy Class M shares through certain Financial Intermediaries, they may directly charge you transaction or other fees in such amount as they may determine.
+Please consult your Financial Intermediary for additional information.